AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md

     {: dir="ltr"}

 1. {: dir="ltr"} In the **Choose Metric(s) to Add Dimensions** column, select the metrics you want to add dimensions to.
 Once selected, the **Choose Dimensions to Add** column will appear on the right.
 Check the dimensions you want to add to the selected metric.![](../../assets/Add_Dimensions.png)
-1. {: dir="ltr"} If you'd like to segment or group by any of the data dimensions on reports, make sure to indicate they are Groupable.
+1. {: dir="ltr"} If you would like to segment or group by any of the data dimensions on reports, make sure to indicate they are Groupable.
     {: dir="ltr"}

 1. {: dir="ltr"} Click "Add".